Monroe Real Estate Lawyer Serving all of Monroe County and Southeast Michigan

 MONROE REAL ESTATE ATTORNEY

-AN EXPERIENCED MONROE REAL ESTATE LAW FIRM
+AN EXPERIENCED MONROE REAL ESTATE LAW FIRM can assist you with your real estate needs.

 Bruce Law can provide a full range of real estate solutions.
 We routinely deal with both commercial and residential real estate transactions.
 We assist owners, investors, buyers, builders and contractors with all their real estate needs.